UPDATE 22nd February 2021 - LONGSTONE LODGE OPENING DATES

 - We are lucky that Longstone Cafe has a spacious outdoor area which will enable our usual number of open air tables, just more generously spaced.
 These are at least 2m apart.

-- Our inside seating will be limited, with clearly marked one way systems through the main cafe area and bathrooms.
+- From 17th May onwards our inside seating will be limited, with clearly marked one way systems through the main cafe area and bathrooms.

 - Hand sanitiser will be located at the café entrance, please do use this or your own before coming into the café, using the bathrooms, or entering the outdoor children's play area (use limited to 6 children at a time).

 - Please allow us time to clear and sanitise tables, chairs and menus after a customer has left before taking a seat.

 - We will now be taking orders at your table, rather that the counter.
 Please be aware that we will be required to take your name and contact details in order to support the Government Track and Trace service, or you can scan the QR code at the cafe entrance.

 - You will notice that we won’t have any cutlery, sugar or condiments on our tables, instead we will be providing these with your meals or drinks as required.

 - Contactless card payments are encouraged, if that’s not possible we ask that you try to have the right change available.
 Payments will be taken at the counter, please note your table number before settling your bill.

 - We are sorry to all the little ones, but we have had to remove the inside toy corner and garden toys for the time being.